 Institutional holdings in NRG Energy

-A company’s float refers to the number of shares available for trading.
-Float can be more than 100% if shares sold short are reborrowed and sold again.
+Meanwhile, the percentage of float held in NRG Energy by institutional investors has declined more than 6% through July 8, 2016, compared to a month ago.
+The float of a company refers to the number of shares available for trading.
+Float percentage can be above 100 if shares sold short are reborrowed and sold again.

-For NRG, the number of new buyers stayed neutral, and the number of sellers fell marginally as of October 9, 2016.
-The number of buyers rose nearly 4%, and the number of sell-offs increased 13%.
+For NRG, the number of buyers stayed unchanged, while the number of sellers increased by nearly 2% in June 2016.
+The number of new buyers decreased by more than 2%, and the number of sell-offs dipped 6.3%.